Image Restoration by Combined Order Regularization with Optimal Spatial Adaptation: Experimental results

 In the first experiment, we evaluate the proposed method for deconvolution of TIRF images.
-We generate test models from real measured TIRF images of negligible noise by deconvolving them by a simple inverse filtering and then use them to generate noisy blurred test images.
-The images for generating the model images were acquired from samples containing labelled Actin 1, Actin 2 and Tubulin.
-The Actin images were acquired by staining with phalloidin-488 and an EMTB-mCherry transgene was used in the case of Tubulin image.
+To obtain realistic ground-truth models, we measured TIRF images with negligible noise and deconvolved them by a simple inverse filtering.
+The resulting images became the ground truth models, which were used to simulate noisy blurred images for evaluating the proposed method and for comparing it with the existing methods.
+The images for generating ground-truth model were acquired from samples containing labelled Actin and Tubulin.
+The Actin images were acquired by staining with phalloidin-488 and an EMTB-mCherry transgene was used to get the Tubulin image.
 Wavelength for excitation was 491nm for Actin samples and 561nm for Tubulin sample.
-All images were acquired using a 100x objective lens with numerical aperture (NA) 1.45.
-The exposure time was set to 300ms, and this was sufficient to get nearly noise-free images.
-By a simple inverse filtering of these measured images, we obtain the reference images (models), which are shown in figure (\ref{fig:tirf_source}).
+All images were acquired using a 100x objective lens with numerical aperture 1.45 NA.
+The exposure time was set to 300ms, and this was sufficient to get nearly noise-free images with a quality that is adequate for using them as ground-truth models.
+These are shown in Figure \ref{fig:tirf_source}.

-For generating the test images from reference test models, we used blurring kernel with a bandwidth that is slightly lower than the bandwidth of the system that measured the model images.
-This was done by setting NA = 1.4.
+For simulating noisy blurred images from ground-truth models, we used blurring kernel with a bandwidth that is slightly lower than the bandwidth of the system that measured the model images.
+This was done by setting NA = 1.4, while computing the required blurring kernel.
 We used the following model to generate test images: